stereobooster/react-snap/Readme.md

 # react-snap [![Build Status](https://travis-ci.org/stereobooster/react-snap.svg?branch=master)](https://travis-ci.org/stereobooster/react-snap) [![npm](https://img.shields.io/npm/v/react-snap.svg)](https://www.npmjs.com/package/react-snap) ![npm](https://img.shields.io/npm/dt/react-snap.svg) [![Twitter Follow](https://img.shields.io/twitter/url/http/shields.io.svg?style=social&label=Follow)](https://twitter.com/stereobooster)

-Pre-renders web app into static HTML.
-Uses headless chrome to crawl all available links starting from the root.
+Pre-renders a web app into static HTML.
+Uses [Headless Chrome](https://github.com/GoogleChrome/puppeteer) to crawl all available links starting from the root.
 Heavily inspired by [prep](https://github.com/graphcool/prep) and [react-snapshot](https://github.com/geelen/react-snapshot), but written from scratch.
-Uses best practices to get best loading performance.
+Uses best practices to get the best loading performance.

-## Features
+## 😍 Features

-- Enables **SEO** (google, duckduckgo...) and **SMO** (twitter, facebook...) for SPA.
+- Enables **SEO** (Google, DuckDuckGo...) and **SMO** (Twitter, Facebook...) for SPAs.
 - **Works out-of-the-box** with [create-react-app](https://github.com/facebookincubator/create-react-app) - no code-changes required.
-- Uses **real browser** behind the scene, so no issue with unsupported HTML5 features, like WebGL or Blobs.
+- Uses a **real browser** behind the scenes, so there are no issues with unsupported HTML5 features, like WebGL or Blobs.
-- Does a lot of load **performance optimization**.
+- Does a lot of **load performance optimization**.
 [Here are details](doc/load-performance-optimizations.md), if you are curious.
 - **Does not depend on React**.
-The name is inspired by `react-snapshot`.
-Works with any technology.
+The name is inspired by `react-snapshot` but works with any technology (e.g., Vue).
-- npm package does not have compilation step, so **you can fork** it, change what you need and install it with GitHub URL.
+- npm package does not have a compilation step, so **you can fork** it, change what you need, and install it with a GitHub URL.

 **Zero configuration** is the main feature.
-You do not need to worry how does it work or how to configure it.
-But if you are curious [here are details](doc/behind-the-scenes.md).
+You do not need to worry about how it works or how to configure it.
+But if you are curious, [here are details](doc/behind-the-scenes.md).

 ## Basic usage with create-react-app